Jamie McGurk recently participated in our professional Cook’s Certificate course. Here, he explains his experience over the six-week course.

 Cream filled cannoli dusted with icing sugar

-I would definitely recommend the Cook’s Certificate to anyone looking to dramatically improve their cooking skills.
+I would definitely recommend the professional Cook’s Certificate to anyone looking to dramatically improve their cooking skills.
 I have learnt an incredible amount and can’t wait to use my new-found skills both at home and at work.
 No more chicken and rice for me!